wohugb/wtfjs/README.md

 map["11,2,3"] // -> true
 ```

-### 💡 Explanation:
+#### 💡 说明:

 The brackets `[]` operator converts the passed expression using `toString`.
 Converting a one-element array to a string is akin to converting the contained element to the string:

 ```js
 ['property'].toString() // -> 'property'
 ```

-## Null and Relational Operators
+### Null and Relational Operators

 ```js
 null > 0;  // false